Arrow: Barreled arrow shafts

-The resultant point-of-balance of the arrow shaft was thus 38.5% of the length of the arrow from the tip.
 Barreled arrow shafts are considered the zenith of pre-industrial archery technology, reaching their peak design among the Ottomans.

 Arrowhead

 The arrowhead or projectile point is the primary functional part of the arrow, and plays the largest role in determining its purpose.
 Some arrows may simply use a sharpened tip of the solid shaft, but it is far more common for separate arrowheads to be made, usually from metal, horn, or some other hard material.
 Arrowheads are usually separated by function: